What Is Hard Water and How Do You Deal With It?

 Mineral buildup can also affect a home’s HVAC system.
 The system might have to work harder to achieve ideal temperatures, which increases energy consumption and costs for the homeowner.
 If not treated, the buildup can also corrode the metal components, weakening the structural integrity of the entire system.

-How to Test for Hard Water
+How to Test for It

-Do Simple At Home Tests
+Do Simple At-Home Tests

 Remember that some commercial soaps contain detergents that lather well regardless of water type, so it’s best to use pure soap for the most accurate results.

-Check With Your City Water Supplier
+Check With Your City Supplier

-Get a Hard Water Tester Kit
+Get a Tester Kit

 The soap test works well as a basic assessment, but it’s not exactly accurate.
 Purchase a hard water test kit from any home improvement store for more precise results.
 These kits include test strips and a color chart.

-Have a Professional Test Your Water
+Have a Professional Do a Test

-How to Deal With Hard Water
+How to Deal With It

 There are many ways to deal with hard water immediately and in the long run.
 Descaling fixtures and appliances in the home can help improve their efficiency for short-term solutions.
-Long-term solutions include treating your water with water softeners.
+Long-term solutions include treating your water with softeners.

 - Use descaling products: Vinegar and limescale removers can do wonders for cleaning appliances and fixtures.
 These remove the white film coating your faucets and sinks.

-- Treat with water softeners: Salt-based water softeners replace the calcium and magnesium ions with sodium through an ion exchange process.
+- Treat with softeners: Salt-based water softeners replace the calcium and magnesium ions with sodium through an ion exchange process.

 Is Soft Water Better?

 Soft water is usually preferred for cleaning as it’s more efficient in lathering soap without the scum.
-This means you’re saving money on your water bill because you don’t have to rewash your dishes as often to remove the scaly buildup.
+This means you’re saving money on your bill because you don’t have to rewash your dishes as often to remove the scaly buildup.
 Soft water also prevents limescale buildup, which extends the life of your appliances.
 Additionally, it’s gentler on the hair and skin.

 Bacteria and fungi are also threats to a water-softening system’s effectiveness.
 Maintenance and upkeep are crucial to keeping the water safe and uncontaminated.
 Additionally, the salt in the systems may have to be replenished often.
 These salt-based systems also discharge brine, which may impact the environment.

-Softening Solutions for Hard Water Woes
+Softening Solutions

 Share on